nginxinc/nginx-azure-workshops/labs/lab11/readme.md

     ```

-    Submit you Nginx Configuration, Nginx for Azure will validate it for you.
+    Submit you NGINX Configuration, NGINX for Azure will validate it for you.
 You must fix any errors before proceeding.

 <br/>

-## Add MaxMind GeoIP Config to Nginx
+## Add MaxMind GeoIP Config to NGINX

 1. Using the N4A web console, create a new file, `/etc/nginx/GeoIP.conf`, copy and paste the entire contents from your previously downloaded file.
 Note, the /path and name of the file must be exactly as stated here, you cannot use a different path or filename.

-    Submit your Nginx changes, and Nginx for Azure will confirm that the configuration is valid.
+    Submit your NGINX changes, and NGINX for Azure will confirm that the configuration is valid.
 If you see any errors, you must fix them before proceeding.

-### Create Nginx GeoIP Test Configurations
+### Create NGINX GeoIP Test Configurations

-In this exercise, you will create a simple Nginx configuration that you can use for testing the metadata from the MaxMind database.
+In this exercise, you will create a simple NGINX configuration that you can use for testing the metadata from the MaxMind database.

-1. Create a file that includes Nginx $variables that will contain GeoIP2 metadata.
+1. Create a file that includes NGINX $variables that will contain GeoIP2 metadata.
 You will create these in the `/etc/nginx/includes/geoip2_variables.conf` file.
-As a shared resource in the /includes folder, this can then be used by any server block in your Nginx config files.
-(Create it once, use it many times - an Nginx best practice).
+As a shared resource in the /includes folder, this can then be used by any server block in your NGINX config files.
+(Create it once, use it many times - an NGINX best practice).

     Using the N4A web console, create a new file, `/etc/nginx/includes/geoip2_variables.conf`, you can copy/paste this example:

     ```nginx
-    # Nginx 4 Azure - geoip2_variables.conf
+    # NGINX 4 Azure - geoip2_variables.conf
     # Chris Akker, Shouvik Dutta, Adam Currier - Jan 2025
     #
     # Using "GeoLite2-Country" as one of the EditionIDs in /etc/nginx/GeoIP.conf